smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     }

 Next, we need to update the server code to add a new item to the menu.
-First, we should build the model and run the code-generation for the server SDK, so that we have the new generated type.
+First, we should build the model and run the code-generation for the server SDK, so the new types are generated.
 Run ``make build-ssdk``.
-With the server SDK re-generated, we can make the change to our implementation of ``GetMenu``.
-We'll use the new enum value and format the description given above to add a new item:
+After re-generating the server SDK, we will make the change to our implementation of ``GetMenu``.
+We will use the new enum value and format the description from above to add a new item:

 .. code-block:: TypeScript
     :caption: ``CoffeeShop.ts``